Header Files in C++

 }

-5. Now, you can include the above header file using #include in your program as shown below:
+4. Include the header file you created in your other program files using #include as shown below:

 using namespace std;